darkmatter08/toy-models-for-superposition/README.md

 Thus achieving Superposition of features onto middle neurons?

 Answer:
-When the following two conditions are met:
+When the following conditions are met:
 1. features are sparse,
+2. features are weighted with different importance in the loss function,
-2. and RELU cut off is used
+3. and RELU cut off is used

 The next section will explain the setup to test the above results.